 - Point out to the packers any extra-fragile items needing special attention.
-Mark appropriately any items you do not want packed or moved, as well as cartons you will want first when the van arrives at destination.
+Mark any items you do not want packed or moved.
+Also mark boxes you will want first when the van arrives at destination.

 - If you are doing your own packing, make sure everything is ready to go before moving day.
 Upon arrival, the van operator will check to see if boxes have been properly packed.

-- Collect things you definitely want packed together, such as children’s toys, and place in separate groups.
+- Collect things you definitely want packed together and place in separate groups.
+These can be items such as children’s toys, electronics, and knick knacks.

-- Unplug all electronic appliances 24 hours in advance of a move, except plasma televisions, so that they will be at room temperature on moving day.
+- Unplug all electronic appliances 24 hours in advance of a move.
+It is a good idea for them to be at room temperature on moving day.
 This includes home computers, stereos, and audio/video equipment.

-- heck closets, cabinets, and storage lockers for anything overlooked.
+- Check closets, cabinets, and storage lockers for anything overlooked.

-- It is your responsibility to see that all of your goods are loaded, so remain on the premises until loading is complete.
+- It is your responsibility to see that all your goods are loaded.
+Remain on the premises until all loading is complete.
 After making a final tour of the house, check and sign the inventory.
 Get your copy from the van operator and keep it.

 - Approve and sign the Bill of Lading/Freight Bill.
-It states the terms and conditions under which your goods are moved and is also your receipt for the shipment.
+It states the terms and conditions under which your goods are moved and is the receipt for the shipment.
 Be sure to complete and sign the declared valuation statement.